Meet the Team

 Dan Orzech has been working with solar since 2009, when he began developing utility-scale solar projects in New Jersey for Community Energy Solar, Inc., starting with a 6.5-megawatt solar project for the City of Vineland, New Jersey.
 He has consulted for a number of European and U.S. solar panel manufacturers, investment funds and project developers, helping them identify suitable projects, perform due diligence, and identify sources of project financing.
 He has developed or consulted on a total of more than 25 megawatts of solar projects in New Jersey, New York, Montana, Nevada and Oregon.
 He holds a B.A. from Reed College.

 A trip to Germany in 2006 inspired Mark with the power of advanced renewable energy policy and its potential benefits for Oregon.
 Mark worked to pass Oregon’s Feed-in Tariff legislation, helped craft Oregon’s Solar Specialty Code and authored HB 3516, which made solar PV an outright permitted use on Oregon rooftops.
-He led the successful effort to expand Oregon’s Solar Pilot Program in 2013 and in 2014, in concert with Kathleen Newman, worked to pass SB 1520, which removed a significant barrier to the formation of community renewable energy cooperatives in Oregon.
-Mark represents Oregonians for Renewable Energy Progress (OREP) in Public Utility Commission dockets, collaborates on energy policy with other advocates and frequently gives presentations on renewable energy topics.
+He led the successful effort to expand Oregon’s Solar Pilot Program in 2013 and in 2014, in concert with Kathleen Newman, worked to pass SB 1520, which enabled the formation of community renewable energy cooperatives in Oregon.
 Mark received his A.B. with distinction from Stanford University and his J.D. from Indiana University School of Law.

 Peter Trueblood (Board Member)